TheresaLui/SelfHelpContent_v2/articles/microsoft.dbformysql/dbformysql-gen1-performance-slowqueryperformanceortimeouts.md

 * Assure you have the right set of indexes created for your queries
 * Make sure that there are no deadlocks in the concurrent queries
 * Monitor the resource consumption of your server.
-If you max out either I/O or compute resources, increase scale up the resource that you are limited on.
+If you max out either I/O or compute resources, increase scale up the resource that you are limited on
 * Only retrieve the columns you really need instead of using `select \*`

 ## **Recommended Documents**